ModelFlow/modelflow/NOTES.md

 - Create local website that automatically documents parameters
 - Create png graphical visualization of flows
 - Add utility for easily running parameter sweeps
-- Create local website to automatically edit parameters
 - Create local website to visualize flows and potentially edit
-- Look into cython for agents and optimizing speed
 - Figure out a way to have certain inputs scaled on other inputs. i.e. lighting determined by habitat volume.
 Scale atmosphere by volume.
 - Add warnings and events
 - Add perhaps native support for descrete event simulation